jaspector

 • Through county or assigned inspector (other)

-Typical inspection sequence: Standard building sequence based on project scope.
+Typical sequence: Standard building sequence based on project scope.

 County construction site permit rules apply, with township signature required outside shoreland.